yuokamura/Udiddit_A_Social_News_Aggregator/README.md

 # Udiddit_A_Social_News_Aggregator
+## Second project from SQL nanodegree by Udacity
 Investigated a poorly designed database for Udiddit, a social news aggregator.
 I have designed a new, normalized and performant database and migrated over data from the previous database.